SSWConsulting/SSW.Rules.Content/rules/architectural-decision-records/rule.md

 ## What decisions go in an ADR?

 * High impact decisions
-* Irreversible or Costly to change
+* Irreversible or costly to change
 * Decisions with long term implications
 * Anything that needs to be discussed with others
 * Choosing between multiple options with different pros and cons

 ## What can I use to create and manage ADRs?

 An ADR can be in any format, but it should be easily readable and accessible.
-Some options are
+Some options are:

 * ⭐ Recommended - A dedicated ADR tool like Log4Brains (see details below)
 * Markdown files in your git repo